thenickcox/haikuable/README.md

 # Haikuable

 > Garth: "Does anyone else find this weird?
 I mean, we're looking down on Wayne's basement.
 Only that's not Wayne's basement.
 Isn't that weird?"
+>
 > Everyone: "That's weird…"
+>
 > Wayne: "Garth, that was a haiku!"

-True to the simplicity and elegance of the Japanese poetic form, haikuable is a very simple gem.
+True to the simplicity and elegance of the [Japanese poetic form](http://en.wikipedia.org/wiki/Haiku), haikuable is a very simple gem.
 It has a single method.
 It takes a string, and returns a boolean based on whether or not that string is a haiku.

+Currently, `haikuable` only supports the traditional 5, 7, 5 haiku format.
+If you need configurability, feel free to [file an issue](https://github.com/thenickcox/haikuable).

 ## Usage